Carreau/one-extra-fact/README.md

    1. Do statistics with Pandas.
    1. Get data using HTTP and REST APIs (or by scraping if need be).
    1. Connect to remote computers using SSH.
+   1. Parallelize a map-reduce problem using GNU Parallel.
    1. Do large-scale computing in the cloud.
    1. Share work using GitHub and Travis.
-   1. Create and publish a static website using Jekyll.
+   1. Create and publish a static website using [Pelican][pelican].
+   1. Use ORCIDs and DOIs to identify authors, reports, and data.
-1. What technologies, packages, or functions will students use?
+1. What technologies, packages, or functions will learners use?
    1. Spreadsheets: same topics as the [Data Carpentry lesson][dc-sheets] using Google Sheets.
    1. Unix shell: same topics as the [Software Carpentry lesson][swc-shell], with some [extra material][swc-shell-extra] on permissions.
    1. Python, NumPy, and Pandas: same topics as the [revised Software Carpentry lesson][swc-python], with extra material on writing command-line utilities.